makerdao/mips/MIP10/mip10.md

     - Oracle Security Module (OSM) - only required for collateral assets
 5. Oracle Team publishes [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) to the Oracle Forum for community review as well as submitting a PR to the MIPs Github repo.
 6. Feedback is incorporated into the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) subtemplate with changes logged in the changelog section.
 Changes are reflected both in the Forum thread as well as the Github PR.
 7. The Oracle Team submits a Polling Vote to the Governance Portal.
+If the Oracle is being onboarded as part of the collateral onboarding process, this proposal may be bundled up with other deliverables necessary for collateral onboarding.
 8. If the Polling Vote passes, the Oracle Team will alert the Feeds to update their Oracle clients.
 If the Polling Vote fails the Oracle Team may make changes to the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and resubmit a new Polling Vote.
 If the Oracle Team does not, and no other Oracle Team decides to take up this responsibility, the process ends here.
-5. Oracle Team Notifies the Feeds to update their Oracle clients
+9. Oracle Team Notifies the Feeds to update their Oracle clients
     - Alert sent out on the official Feeds Keybase channels
     - Timeline: 1 week to deploy and 1 week to confirm stability
     - Feeds who do not deploy within the given timeline are given a warning.
 Give enough warnings governance may opt to remove the Feed through MIP10c14.
-6. If necessary, the actions are bundled up in the subsequent Executive Vote.
+10. If necessary, the actions are bundled up in the subsequent Executive Vote.

 ---